2014

 2014-0355 1 Aug 2014

-College of Emergency Medicine Royal College of Anaesthetists British Thoracic Society +1 more
+College of Emergency Medicine Department of Health and Social Care British Thoracic Society +1 more

-Concerns summary Catastrophic failures in chest drain insertion included unlabelled and misinterpreted chest X-rays, incomplete review of images, and a lack of patient examination prior to the procedure.
+Concerns summary (AI summary) Catastrophic failures in chest drain insertion included unlabelled and misinterpreted chest X-rays, incomplete review of images, and a lack of patient examination prior to the procedure.